Raidriar796/Resonite-On-Steam-Deck/README.md

     - *Primarily helps thermals and battery life in testing, highly recommended*

-- [ShadowDistanceChanger](<https://github.com/art0007i/ShadowDistanceChanger>) - Allows for the max range of shadow visibility to be configured.

-    - *Slight reduction of GPU power consumption when reduced at the cost of shadow quality but usually gives very little to no fps improvement, slightly recommended*

 Not available in Resolute:

 - [Outflow](<https://github.com/bluecyro/outflow>) - Reduces join lag by preventing streaming threads from being clogged by user joins, only applies to sessions you're hosting